 If your students have already learned about temperature, show or describe some of the work they did or phenomena they studied in order to activate their prior knowledge.

-Q: Why is being at the right temperature important for people, other animals, and plants?
+Q: Why is being at the right temperature important for people and other living things?